OrianaVenture/VentureValheim/FloatingItems/README.md

 ## Installation

-This mod needs to be on all clients with matching configurations to work properly.
-When this mod is put on a server it will sync the configurations from the server to all clients on connection.
+This mod needs to be on all clients to work properly.
+Config Syncing is included with Jotunn.
+Install on the server to enforce the same mod configuration for all players.
 Live changes to the configurations will not take effect until the player relogs into the world/server.

 ## Changelog

+### 0.2.0

+* Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work

 ### 0.1.1